JairMP/URLShortener/README.md

 # Explain

-I chose the MVC design because for this simple API it works pretty well, plus it's neat, easy to read, and scalable.
+I choose an API Rest because for this simple API it works pretty well, plus it's neat, easy to read, and scalable.
 Use flask because it is a simple development, the simplicity of flask is perfect and python because it is a simple language that allows you to program faster and has a great community behind it.

 # Documentation